sdiehl/wiwinwlh/tutorial.md

 STM
 ---

-TODO

-Software Transactional Memory is a technique for guaranteeing atomicity of values in parallel computations, such that all contexts view the same data when read and writes are guaranteed by the runtime to never to result in inconsistent states.
+*Software transactional memory* is a technique for demarcating blocks of atomic transactions that are guaranteed by the runtime to have several properties:

+* No parallel processes can read from the atomic block until the transaction commits.
+* The current process is isolated cannot see any changes made by other parallel processes.

+This is similar to the atomicity that databases guarantee.
+The `stm` library provides a lovely composition interface for building up higher level primitives that can be composed in atomic blocks to build safe concurrent logic without worrying about deadlocks and memory corruption from threaded and mutable reference approaches to building parallel algorithms.

 ```haskell
 atomically :: STM a -> IO a